rageappliedgame/HatAsset/README.txt

 Use this package only if current version of the AssetManager (https://github.com/rageappliedgame/AssetManager) is not compatible with the HAT asset.

 For managing XML data files and visualizing/analyzing data, refer to the accompanying widget (https://github.com/rageappliedgame/HATWidget).

+Refer to the software design document (https://rage.ou.nl/filedepot?fid=501) for more implementation and integration details.
+Refer to the asset use case description (https://rage.ou.nl/filedepot?fid=502) for HAT asset application notes.
+Refer to the manual (https://rage.ou.nl/filedepot?fid=503) on the accompanying widget for data management and analysis/visualization.